wooey/Wooey/docs/upgrade_help.rst

         :code: celery -A your_project_name worker -l info (and any other arguments)

     2) Because `django-celery` is now deprecated and incompatible with newer Django and Celery versions, several settings in `settings/user_settings.py` must be updated:

     a)
         :code:
-            ## Celery related options
             INSTALLED_APPS += (
                 'djcelery',
                 'kombu.transport.django',
             )

        must be changed to:

         :code:
-            ## Celery related options
             INSTALLED_APPS += (
                 'django_celery_results',
                 'kombu.transport.filesystem',
             )

-    b) If the default result backend was never changed, the backend must be changed from:
+    b) If the django-celery task result backend was in use, the backend must be changed from:

         :code:
             CELERY_RESULT_BACKEND = 'djcelery.backends.database:DatabaseBackend'

        to:

         :code:
             CELERY_RESULT_BACKEND = 'django-db'